unccd/Prais4-reporting-manual/SO1.md

 The approach to adjusting the conversion coefficients is fully described in the [Addendum to the Good Practice Guidance](https://www.unccd.int/resources/manuals-and-guides/addendum-good-practice-guidance-sdg-indicator-1531-proportion-land).

 If the default UNCCD data are used, then table SO1-3.T1 is automatically pre-filled with estimates of SOC (in tonnes per hectare) in the topsoil for each of the seven default land cover classes for the reference, baseline and reporting periods.
-If Parties use alternative national data they should provide these values and also provide basic metadata (see Annex II) for the datasets to be used in the Data Sources form that opens when “Edit Data Sources” is selected.
+If Parties use alternative national data they should provide these values and also provide basic metadata (see {doc}`Annex II <annex_II>`) for the datasets to be used in the Data Sources form that opens when “Edit Data Sources” is selected.

 How to calculate the changes in SOC stock over the baseline period (2000 to 2015) and the reporting period (2016 to 2023), using the SOC reference values and the land use conversion coefficients is described in detail in the [Good Practice Guidance for SDG Indicator 15.3.1](https://www.unccd.int/publications/good-practice-guidance-sdg-indicator-1531-proportion-land-degraded-over-total-land) and the [Addendum to the Good Practice Guidance](https://www.unccd.int/resources/manuals-and-guides/addendum-good-practice-guidance-sdg-indicator-1531-proportion-land), Section 3.